 Visit King Johns Castle in Limerick

-King Johns Castle was designed and built as a stronghold to protect and defend with features of a barracks.
-Thomond bridge was built to replace an old bridge that linked to King Johns Castle.
+King Johns Castle was designed and built as a stronghold to protect and defend with features of a barracks included in the design.
+Thomond bridge was built to replace an old bridge that is linked to King Johns Castle.
 The building has many nice features.

-The large stone building has no big windows and this shows a difference from other castles that have large windows.
-There are arrow loops which are small slits in the walls, this arrow loops offered great defence against flying arrows from crossbows in medieval times.
+The large stone building has no big windows and this shows a major difference from other castles that have large windows.
+There are arrow loops which are small slits in the walls, these arrow loops offered great defence against flying arrows from crossbows in medieval times.

 These towers are linked with four massive stone curtain walls.
 These walls are adjacent to the River Shannon to protect and defend from attacks.
-The design and location of King John castles was a very clever design and a huge project at the time when it was built.
+The design and location of King John’s castles were very clever design and a huge project at the time when it was built.

 Check out this article on 2 days in Limerick with some cool stuff to see and do!

 The modern Thomand bridge was built in 1840 and was designed by the Pain brothers.
 The Pain brothers designed many other nice buildings in Limerick including the Custom house.
-Thomand bridge gatehouse (Tool House) is just across from King Johns castle and sets on the end of Thomand bridge.
+Thomand bridge gatehouse (Toll House) is just across from King Johns castle and set on the end of Thomand bridge.

-In 2017 there was a World War One renegade found beneath Thomond bridge.
+In 2017 there was a World War One grenade found beneath Thomond bridge.
 Thomand bridge collapsed in the year 1298 and this collapse caused the death of 80 people.

 The toll gatehouse is of Gothic design and was built in 1836. the house has a Gothic feel and features a pointed door arch limestone plaque with the city’s heraldic emblem.
-The toll house has been restored over the years and features a one-bedroom house inside the toll house.
+The toll house has been restored over the years and features a one-bedroom house inside the cool old building.